Introduction -contractor close down limited company

 2) Informal liquidation –where the final funds in the business are less than £25K

-When liquidating a limited company, the informal winding up method is when you reach the appropriate place in the process, you will complete the Companies House form DS01.
+When liquidating a limited company, the informal winding up method is when you reach the appropriate place in the process, you will fill out the Companies House form DS01.

-For most simple companies, the cost of closing a company is £10 versus £3,000 which is a no-contest, but please read on.
+For most simple companies, the cost of closing a company through the post is £10.
+Alternatively, it is £8 if you apply to close the company online via the Companies House website.
+This nominal fee, versus £3,000 is a no-contest, however please read on.

 Other tasks to complete when closing a ltd company

-When you are winding up a limited company, the company must pay its bills in either scenario (formal or informal liquidation).
+When you are winding up a limited company after your contracting ceases, the company must pay its bills in either scenario (formal or informal liquidation).
 This will include the VAT, PAYE/NIC bills, and other creditors.
 As part of the liquidating a company (UK) process, you will also close the VAT and PAYE schemes.

 Close PAYE scheme

-The PAYE work involves the final PAYE submissions and the issue of a P45 form.
-The company must also tell HMRC that the company is finishing and, therefore, the PAYE scheme will need to close.
+The PAYE work will involve the completion of the final PAYE submissions and the issue of a P45 form.
+The company must also inform HMRC that the company is finishing and, therefore, the PAYE scheme needs to close.

 De-register for VAT